Alex-W-Bailey/NSearch/README.md

-Nsearch is a platform that brings creative people together to collaborate and create cool stuff together
+Nsearch is a platform that brings creative people together to collaborate and create cool stuff

 https://xkingalex.github.io/NSearch/